-This article was originally published in September of 2017, but we are re-publicising it in the wake of two deaths at Mutiny Festival this past weekend, and ahead of the festival season proper, as sadly, nothing has changed since last year.
+This article was originally published in September of 2017, but we are re-publicising it in the wake of three deaths at Creamfields and Reading and Leeds festivals this past weekend – as, sadly, nothing much has changed.

 Another British festival, another suspected drug death.

 This weekend, the body of 25-year-old Louella Michie was found in a wooded area on the edge of the Bestival site.
 Police arrested Louella's boyfriend on suspicion of supplying a class A drug (but have since released him), and her family have said they believe her death was a "tragic accident" and that she "[appeared] to have taken an illegal substance".